What are stock appreciation rights (SARs)?

 Stock appreciation rights taxation

-Like non-qualified stock options (NSOs), you, as an employee, don’t have to report anything for tax purposes until you exercise.
+As an employee, you don’t have to report anything for tax purposes until you exercise/receive your awards.

-Grant: Like stock options, there are no federal income tax consequences when you are granted SARs.
+Grant: There are no federal income tax consequences when you are granted SARs.

-Vesting: Again, no tax consequences at the time of vesting like options.
+Vesting: Again, no tax consequences at the time of vesting.

 Sale: If you receive shares of stock after vesting and then decide to sell, you may owe capital gains tax.
 Sticking with the same example, if Jane decides to sell her SARs for $70, post-exercise share price appreciation will be taxable as short-term/long-term capital gain.